PrototypeFormer: Learning to Explore Prototype Relationships for Few-shot Image Classification: Introduction

 Neural networks have been remarkably successful in large-scale image classification.
 However, the domain of few-shot image classification, where models must rapidly adapt to new data distributions with limited labeled samples (e.g., five or one sample for each class), remains a challenge.
 As a result of its promising applications in diverse fields such as medical image analysis and robotics, few-shot learning ~\cite{survey} has captivated the attention of the computer vision and machine learning community.

 Recent few-shot learning approaches mainly improve the generalization by augmenting the samples/features or facilitating feature representation with novel neural modules.
-A multitude of methods~\cite{metagan,mixup,MLS,DeltaEncoder,DC,TransDC} utilizes generative models to generate new samples or augment feature space, aiming to approximate the actual distribution, and thus finally facilitate the few-shot learning.
+A multitude of methods~\cite{metagan,mixup,MLS,DeltaEncoder,DC} utilizes generative models to generate new samples or augment feature space, aiming to approximate the actual distribution.
 Devising sophisticated feature representation modules is also a meaningful way to improve the model performance on low-shot categories.
 Specifically, CAN~\cite{CrossAttNet} leverages cross-attention mechanisms to acquire enriched sample embeddings with enhanced class-specific features in a transductive way, while DN4~\cite{DN4}, DMN4~\cite{DMN4}, and MCL~\cite{MCL} adopt local feature representations instead of global representations to obtain more discriminative feature representations.
 Following the line of feature representation learning approaches, we introduce a prototype extraction module to enhance the prototype embeddings.
 Contrary to earlier feature representation methodologies, our study delves into the intricate interconnections both within each class and across the entire task to derive more discriminative prototype representations.

 Learning prototype embedding~\cite{protonet,protocomplet} is useful for few-shot classification.
 ProtoNet~\cite{protonet} introduces a methodology employing prototype points to encapsulate the feature embeddings of entire categories, and ~\cite{protocomplet} proposes to enhance the notion of prototype points.
 However, they significantly ignore the prototype relationships for learning robust class features.
 In this paper, we delve into the interconnections between prototype points, considering both intra-class and inter-class relationships.
-We first introduce a novel prototype extraction module to learn the relationship of intra-class samples through the self-attention of sub-prototypes, which are obtained by average subsets of sample features.
-This module captures more representative category features through the consideration of feature relationships among sample subsets of the same class.
+We first introduce a novel prototype extraction module to learn the relationship of intra-class samples through the self-attention of sub-prototypes.
+This module excels at obtaining a comprehensive global perspective, enabling the extraction of robust class features based on relationships among categories throughout the entire task.